utmlibrary/toolkit/unity.markdown

 ## 1. About <a name="about"></a>

 The Unity Editor is a real-time 3D production tool for rendering photo-realistic animations, graphics, and models in an array of digital design contexts.
-The Unity Editor is used across several industries, including games and cross-reality, television and film, architecture and construction, automotive, transportation, and manufacturing.
-Similar to Adobe's Photoshop and Autodesk's Maya, the Unity Editor is a powerful resource in the creation of digital content to create storytelling experiences.
+The Editor is used across several industries, including games and cross-reality, television and film, architecture and construction, automotive, transportation, and manufacturing.
+As an all-in-one digital tool, the Editor contains dozens of functions and plugins to design a complete storytelling experience from concept to distribution.
+Creators can synchronize graphics, animations, sounds, text, and the user interface all within the Editor.
+The Unity Editor is a powerful resource in the creation of digital content to create storytelling experiences for players and users.

 ## 2. Resources <a name="resources"></a>